Toyota FJ Cruiser: problems to watch out for, 4WD maintenance, photos

 Toyota FJ Cruiser cargo area.

-has some images.
 The areas around the hinges that hold the rear swing door may also show cracking, possibly because the door holds a heavy spare tire.
 If you are buying a used FJ Cruiser, these areas must be inspected carefully.

 The second problem that owners mention in earlier models (mostly in 2007) is shudder at certain rpms that might be caused by an issue with a torque converter or transmission.
 This Facebook post